holajiawei/1space/README.md

 be three HEAD requests if an object PUT was performed (but only one PUT against the remote store in the common case).

+`proxymc` runs as a standalone process, intended to be used in a public cloud somewhere.
+It provides a Swift API endpoint with access to the shared namespace per the same config file that `swift-s3-sync` uses.

 ### How to setup and use

 `swift-s3-sync` depends on: